mbwong/mbwong.github.com/_posts/2011-12-21-in-facebook-we-trust.md

 > is a signal of appreciation, one that is expected and that cannot be
 > automated.

+It happens that, just a couple weeks ago, I wrote a [blog post](http://mbwong.com/2011/11/30/why- zucks-law-is-not-the-new-moores-law.html) about how Facebook's "frictionless sharing" threatens its user experience.
+I suggested that Facebook might be saved with smarter algorithms that better discern between "priority" information and "junk".

-I agree that human generated signals are important, but I wonder: Are "frictionless" signals really useless?
+While, I agree that human generated signals are important, I wonder: Are "frictionless" signals really useless?
 I think it's still too early to say.
 We have systems that rely on friction (by which I mean, labor-intensive human input) to generate useful content, such as Reddit's reputation system.
-But the quality of Google's PageRank and Netflix's recommendation engine suggests that there is potential for mining existing data that weren't collected with much friction.
+But the quality of Netflix's recommendation engine suggests that there is potential for mining existing data that weren't collected with much friction.